typelevel/cats/docs/src/main/tut/monoid.md

 ```

 The advantage of using these typeclass provided methods, rather than the specific ones for each
-type is that we can compose monoids to allow us to operate on more complex types, e.g.
+type, is that we can compose monoids to allow us to operate on more complex types, e.g.

 ```tut
 import cats._